AtheerAlsaedii/Task3/README.md

 This repository is contains a chatbot , that helps users to answer their questions about smart methods company .

 SubTask of this repository:
-1. Create the assistant IBM waston.
+1. Export as a JSON file .
-2. Connecting the interface with the assistant.
+2. Integrate with a website .

 Repository’s files :
 - ProjectInterFace.html ‘The interface code’ .